radzhome/comparing-python-to-javascript-book-series/README.md

 # Comparing Python & Javascript (book series)

 This is a series of books that compare the core mechanisms of the JavaScript and Python language.
-The objective is to learn one language based on another or learn both at the same time.
-This book series is aimed at people with at least a basic understanding of programming with some Python or JavaScript programming experience being a plus.
+The objective of this series is to give readers the power to learn one language based on another.
+Of course, learning both languages at the same time is also not a bad idea but it would require a lot more work.
+This book series is aimed at people with at least a basic understanding of programming with some Python or JavaScript programming experience, with anything extra being a plus.

 **Read the [Preface](preface.md).**